 Traditional Romanian food is legendary.
 Why not travel to Transylvania and eat it at the source?

-After a hectic month in Bucharest, we were ready to leave Romania’s biggest city and head to the hills of Transylvania for some much needed rest and relaxation.
+After a hectic month in Bucharest, we were ready to leave Romania’s biggest city and head to the hills of Transylvania for some much needed rest and relaxation in the smaller city of Sibiu.
 Who are we kidding?
 Our top priority was to eat traditional Romanian food.
 After getting our first taste of artisan Transylvania food products at Pâine și Vin in Bucharest, we had high expectations of the food we would eat in Transylvania.
 However, we had little expectations of Sibiu, the town where we based ourselves for our week long food quest.

 Sure, we hoped that we would like spending time in Sibiu and that our Airbnb apartment would be decent.
 As it turned out, we loved Sibiu.
 A former Capital of Culture, Sibiu is a charming town with a preserved city center featuring unique architecture with eye-like house windows that literally make the homes look alive, interesting museums memorializing Transylvania’s noble history and plenty of relaxing cafes to relax around a classic town square.
 Our Airbnb apartment was the cherry on top of our Sibiu sundae thanks to ultra-fast internet and a more than hospitable host who brought us fresh strawberries from his grandmother’s garden.

 Though we could have happily lingered in Sibiu and spent our time strolling through the winding, romantic alleys while drinking Romanian wine, we had work to do.
 And by work, we mean food exploration both in Sibiu as well as in the Transylvania countryside.